arcann-chem/arcann_training/docs/examples/sn2.md

 For the non-reactive training, 6 systems were defined : 3 systems to explore the reactant basin (`ch3cl_br_close_300K`, `ch3cl_br_free_300K`, `ch3cl_br_smd_300K`) and 3 systems to explore the product basin (`ch3br_cl_close_300K`, `ch3br_cl_free_300K`, `ch3br_cl_smd_300K`).

-In the `user_files/` folder you will find the following files for each one of the systems (for clarity purposes, we replaced the system's name by `SYSTEM`)
+In the `user_files/` folder you will find the following files for each one of the systems (for clarity purposes, we only indicate the files of the `ch3cl_br_close_300K` system here).
+Note also that `hpc1`` and `hpc2` are the machine keywords indicated in the machine.json file, see [HPC Configuration](../getting-started/hpc_configuration.md).

 ### JSON FILES